 -Sitting on a tank to make it look…well, it might too subtle for you to get.
-Thing is, I wound up having so much fun goofing around with Doug that it took me forever to level up.
-In fact, in the entire time I played City of Heroes (on and off for years), Doug was the only character I leveled up to the maximum level 50.
+Thing is, I had so much fun goofing around with Doug, it took me forever to level up.
+In the entire time I played City of Heroes (on and off for years), Doug was the only character I leveled up to the maximum level 50.
 And I’m okay with that.
-Doug gave me endless entertainment and he entertained numerous people.
+Doug endlessly entertained me and many other people.

-As I played Doug, though, something strange happened: he became a pseudo celebrity.
+As I played Doug, something strange happened: he became a pseudo celebrity.
 Doug became so well known on the Justice server that he was recognized everywhere.
-It didn’t matter where or when I logged on, I was almost immediately greeted with someone shouting, “DOUG!” or “DOUG AM HERE!” (a common shout from Doug upon his arrival).
-Once, when I was high enough level, I joined a raid on Hamidon (a giant monster that requires dozens, if not hundreds of heroes to take down).
+It didn’t matter where or when I logged on, someone almost immediately greeted me, shouting “DOUG!” or “DOUG AM HERE!” (a common shout from Doug upon his arrival).
+Once, when I was high enough level, I joined a raid on Hamidon (a giant monster that requires hundreds of heroes to take down).
 In Global chat (where the whole area can hear you), I shouted, “DOUG AM HERE!”
 The responses were overwhelming: “DOUG!”
-“DOUG AM HERE!” and my personal favourite, “Doug is here?!
+“DOUG AM HERE!” and my personal favourite, “Doug is here?
 Hami is screwed now!”

-It probably helped that I was a pretty good tank, too.
-Team members rarely fell when Doug played meat shield duties.
-In all the hilarity that Doug created, I still played the needed team role.
+It probably helped that I was a decent tank, too.
+Team members rarely fell with Doug on meat shield duty.
+Despite the hilarity that Doug created, I still played the needed team role.
 I played through one Task Force (a series of missions) that we cleared through in half the usual time because the whole team was so well organized.
 Not one of us fell during the whole thing.
 Of course, the whole team gelled really well and other players helped keep Doug on his feet.
 But those teammates told me that it was the first task force without one casualty.

-It’s any wonder I logged into the game so often.
-There were – and still are – times that I felt very lonely.
-People loved how I acted as Doug and it was infectious not to keep it up.
-Whether it was posting funny posts like on Valentine’s Day or Christmas or goofing off at a dance party in Atlas Park, I had a blast.
+It’s any wonder I logged in so often.
+There were – and still are – times I felt very lonely.
+People loved Doug.
+It was infectious not to keep it up.
+Whether it was creating funny posts like on Valentine’s Day or Christmas or goofing off at a dance party in Atlas Park, I had a blast.